dgdecorso/m431_ap24a_website-game/control.md

 ## TEST02
 All buttons work.
 ## TEST03
+The game is possible, it all depends on the player.
 ## TEST04
+No, we didn't find any.
 ## TEST05
+Yes, you can read the rules.
 ## TEST06
+The game is very responsive, when you click something it reacts very fast.
 ## TEST07
+Yes, at the start and after the checkpoint
 ## TEST08
+The esc button works, if you click it the game closes.
 <hr>

 # Problems